c-scholz/tm-shenanigans/commands/README.md

 ```

 > Note:
-> recommended to use with `fishh` 7tv emote
+> Recommended to use with `fishh` 7tv emote.
-> feel free to change to a completely different emote set
+> Feel free to change to a completely different emote set

 # fact